zcash/halo2/book/src/background/curves.md

 ### Pallas-Vesta curves

-The Pallas and Vesta curves form a 2-cycle of elliptic curves designed specifically for Halo 2.
-They are defined over finite fields with highly 2-adic structure, meaning they have large multiplicative subgroups of order $2^S$ where $S = 32$.
+The Pallas and Vesta curves form a 2-cycle of elliptic curves designed to allow efficient recursion in discrete-log-based proof systems such as Halo 2.
+They are defined over finite fields with highly 2-adic structure, meaning they have large multiplicative subgroups of order $2^S$, where in this case $S = 32$.

 **Pallas curve ($E_p/\mathbb{F}_p$):**
 - Base field: $\mathbb{F}_p$ where $p = 2^{254} + t_p$ and $t_p = 45560315531419706090280762371685220353$